10 Amazing Health Benefits Of Radish Leaves

 1. More Essential Vitamins And Minerals

-The green parts of a radish contain more nutrients than the entire radish itself.
+our health, but its green parts contain more nutrients than the entire vegetable itself.
 They help provide a nutrient rich diet and also some important minerals like iron, calcium, folic acid, vitamin C and phosphorous that are essential for many bodily functions (1).
 Also, it contains vitamin A, which plays an important role in improving vision.

 2. High In Dietary Fibers

 Radish leaves contain more roughage than radishes themselves.
 Fiber is known to help the digestive process and the additional roughage aids in the same.
-Radish leaves help keep uncomfortable conditions like constipation and a bloated stomach in check.
-(2)
+Fiber helps to keep you full for a longer time and reduces hunger pangs, which may help in weight loss.
+Radish leaves help keep uncomfortable conditions like constipation and a bloated stomach in check (2).

 3. Increases Immunity And Reduces Fatigue